Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 Setup and ease of use

-Fill the tank, add beans, run the guided rinse, then pull a first shot.
-Front panel dials and buttons keep things simple.
-Set your cup volume and strength once, the machine remembers it.
-The bypass doser is handy for decaf or testing another coffee without emptying the hopper.
+Fill the tank, add beans, run the initial rinse, then pull your first shot.
+The front dials and buttons make it easy to get going without digging through menus.
+Once you set your preferred strength and cup volume, the machine will keep using those settings.
+The bypass doser is especially handy for decaf or trying a different coffee without emptying the hopper.

 Grinder and dosing